Case Study

 Screenshots

-Mailbuttons: AI agent result delivered by email
+Mailbuttons: agent result